 To make sure the strings of cranes were evenly spaced, I had to measure the circumferences of both the inner and outer rings, and divide that measurement by the number of strings that fit on each ring.
 I had to measure between the cranes both vertically and horizontally to make sure they were evenly spaced in both directions.
 Once everything was measured and properly placed, I secured all the knots with glue.
 It was finally Tuesday morning, and I had one mobile left to finish up and glue.
 I was on track to finish in time for the Wednesday delivery date.

 Sometime midday on Tuesday, I wrote an email to Scott, my contact at Cogs and Marvel, to ask what time the mobiles needed to arrive in NYC the next day.
 I got no reply, and a couple of hours later I called the office directly.
 At that point I was informed that I hadn't heard back because Scott was busy on the phone all morning working on rescheduling the event.
 The person it was being held for was not going to be able to attend due to unforeseen circumstances.

 The event has been rescheduled for sometime between now and the end of the year, and I'll still be going to NYC to deliver the mobiles the day before the event.
-Check back for Part 2 where you'll learn who the event is for!
+Click here for Part 2 where you'll learn who the event was for!